China’s Waterdrop nabs $230M for its crowdfunded, mutual aid insurance platform – TechCrunch

 Those sums may not sound like much, but in a country where some 600 million people earn as little as only 1,000 yuan ($144) each month, these can be significant sums, either in place of having other more costly insurance programs, or as a complement to these.
 (The average monthly per capita income, it should be noted, is much higher, at 30,000 yuan.)

-Another part of the business focuses on more traditional health insurance services, with monthly payments again starting at low amounts of money, such as a long term serious health insurance that starts at 4 yuan ($0.58) per month.
+Another part of the business focuses on more traditional health insurance services, with monthly payments again starting at low amounts of money, such as a long-term serious health insurance that starts at 4 yuan ($0.58) per month.

 A third part is a more traditional crowdfunding platform for healthcare costs.

 Waterdrop has not been without bumps, as you would expect.
-An expose in December unveiled how employees, under pressure to meet aggressive growth targets, were cutting due diligence corners in sign-ups and in some cases lying on application forms.
+An exposé in December unveiled how employees, under pressure to meet aggressive growth targets, were cutting due diligence corners in sign-ups and in some cases lying on application forms.
 (The company in response said it fired the team responsible and worked to put in place better measures to block things like this from happening again.)

-It has also built public black lists to name and shame those who have tried to scam others on its crowdfunding platform, which points to a persistent problem of that also getting abused.
+It has also built public lists to name and shame those who have tried to scam others on its crowdfunding platform, which points to a persistent problem of that also getting abused.

 Despite that, all together, the Waterdrop businesses have seen a lot of growth.